 Implementation is perhaps the most critical part of this plan.
 Identifying these initiatives is the first step in realizing the vision established by all of the work, input, and effort put into this Master Plan.
 Prioritizing the right partnerships, and personnel who can assist in the various implementation tasks is also critical.
-The Planning Commission should work with city staff, elected officials, and citizens to drive the implementation of this plan.
+The Planning Commission should work with City staff, elected officials, and citizens to drive the implementation of this plan.
 This combined strategy covers approximately the next 10 years of life in Springboro.

-Recommendation Description Land Use and Development Develop Design Guidelines The City will develop design guidelines to guide character and features for new development and redevelopment projects within the city.
-Develop Design Guidelines The City will develop design guidelines to guide character and features for new development and redevelopment projects within the city.
-Parks &amp; Connectivity Create a Parks and Recreation Master Plan Residents of Springboro have made it clear how much they enjoy the parks in Springboro.
-Creating a master plan would allow the city to establish a vision for improving the parks that are such a strong asset for the city.
+Recommendation Description Land Use and Development Develop Design Guidelines The City will develop design guidelines to guide character and features for new development and redevelopment projects within the City.
+Parks & Connectivity Create a Parks and Recreation Master Plan Residents of Springboro have made it clear how much they enjoy the parks in Springboro.
+Creating a master plan would allow the City to establish a vision for improving the parks that are such a strong asset for the City.
 Continue to Implement the Bicycle and Pedestrian Master Plan The City should continue to implement the vision laid out in the Bicycle and Pedestrian Master Plan (2020).
 Update the Mobility Master Plan The City should update the 2001 Mobility Master Plan that incorporates the Bicycle and Pedestrian Master Plan (2020) with other transportation recommendations.
-Placemaking Implement Placemaking Initiatives in Wright Station and Historic Downtown Continue to implement placemaking initiatives, as defined in this plan, in the Wright Station and Historic Downtown areas of the city that celebrate the history and promote a sense of community in the City.
+Placemaking Implement Placemaking Initiatives in Wright Station and Historic Downtown Continue to implement placemaking initiatives, as defined in this plan, in the Wright Station and Historic Downtown areas of the City that celebrate the history and promote a sense of community in the City.
 Develop an Improved Community Gateway at I-75 and SR-73 to tie into the rest of Springboro Establishing a gateway into Springboro will help better define Springboro as a unique place and build more pride in the community.
-Policy Update the Springboro Zoning Code Updating the zoning code will better guide the city towards the vision created by the community in this plan and will better inform developers of the desires of the community related to land uses and character.
+Policy Update the Springboro Zoning Code Updating the zoning code will better guide the City towards the vision created by the community in this plan and will better inform developers of the desires of the community related to land uses and character.